jankaWIS/code2pharmacokinetics/README.md

 4. Run **analyse_bcg-manual_check-run_missing_frg.ipynb** to account for images with missing frg counterpart.
 5. Visual check all the files (there are instructions in 3. and 4. about how to do that).
 6. Run **run_analysis-check_results.ipynb**

+## Analysis of tiff files
+This section describes analysis of tiff files which were generated manually using the knowledge and information obtained in the previous section.
+Data coming from this analysis were used and showed in the article.
+The relevant information and the data analysis are described in **analyse-tiff.ipynb**.